 Karen Trejo-Perez, a Senior at Wapato High School and a participant in Running Start at Yakima Valley College, has gained from her involvement with the Youth Leadership Council the confidence that she can make a difference in her community.
 Karen enjoys a variety of activities, including poetry, playing the piano, participating in the robotics club, helping her community, and reading books.

 Tegan Fairbairn, a Sophomore at Davis High School, has learned from her time with the Youth Leadership Council that there's always room for improvement and more people to help.
-Tegan enjoys the Technology Student Association (TSA), video games, hanging out with friends and family, building Legos, and listening to music.
+Tegan enjoys the Technology Student Association (TSA), video games, hanging out with friends and family, building Legos, tennis and listening to music.

 Karla Marquez, a Senior at Grandview High School, takes joy in participating in many extracurricular activities as a way to give back to her community.
 As a first-generation student, Karla is driven by her determination to excel and make the most of every opportunity.
 Being part of the Youth Leadership Council has helped Karla develop valuable skills and gain insights into various ways to support community members and address the issues her community faces.
 In her free time, she enjoys spending time with her family.